-The four new interdisciplinary research networking groups meeting during 2018-2019 are described below.
+During 2018-2019, four interdisciplinary research networking groups met around the topics described below.

 Today, more than half of all humans live in cities.
 By 2050, it is estimated that more than two-thirds will.
 Cities are incubators of innovation and engines of economic development, but they face enormous challenges due to pollution, climate change, crime, inequality, etc. Chicago is a paradigmatic modern city whose challenges have the potential to connect a large number of Northwestern faculty and to address a guiding principle of the University – connecting with the community.

-The Chicago group includes faculty from Feinberg, McCormick, Weinberg, SESP, Pritzker, and the School of Communication and is led by Suzan van der Lee from Earth and Planetary Sciences in Weinberg and Andrew Papachristos from Sociology in Weinberg.
+The Chicago group included faculty from Feinberg, McCormick, Weinberg, SESP, Pritzker, and the School of Communication and was led by Suzan van der Lee from Earth and Planetary Sciences in Weinberg and Andrew Papachristos from Sociology in Weinberg.

 Studying the human mind has been a scholarship focus for millennia.
 An abundance of new tools are enabling neuroscientists, psychologists, and education researchers to attempt to answers new scientific questions.
 For example, while researchers have identified different learning strategies – deep, strategic, surface – it is unknown how the use of specific learning strategies is affected by cognition ability, temperament, or interests.
 These and other challenges have the potential to connect a large number of Northwestern faculty and to address a guiding principle of the University – integrating learning and experience.

-The Cognition group includes faculty from McCormick, SESP, Weinberg, Feinberg, Kellogg, School of Communication, and the School for Professional Studies.
-It is led by Sarah Bouchat from Political Science in Weinberg and David Uttal from Learning Sciences in SESP.
+The Cognition group included faculty from McCormick, SESP, Weinberg, Feinberg, Kellogg, School of Communication, and the School for Professional Studies.
+It was led by Sarah Bouchat from Political Science in Weinberg and David Uttal from Learning Sciences in SESP.